-The dashboard includes status, diff, stage, unstage, commit, push, and branch switching.
-Changes produced in AI cycles can be prepared for commit right away.
+The dashboard includes status, diff, stage, unstage, commit, push, branch switching, and automatic commits when a task is completed.
+Changes produced in AI cycles can be reviewed, packaged, and sent without leaving the working context.

 skaro init creates the .skaro/ structure in your project, then skaro ui starts the local web dashboard.